Japan PM Suga's ratings hit record lows as party leader race looms | Politics

 - Japan

 Public support for Japanese Prime Minister Yoshihide Suga hit record lows, polls for two major newspapers showed on Monday, turning up the heat on the unpopular premier less than a month before he faces a challenge as leader of the ruling party.
-Suga failed to capitalize on delivering the Olympics for the nation stricken by COVID-19, as a fresh wave of infections has forced the government to declare the fourth state of emergency in Tokyo and most urban areas amid a sluggish vaccination rollout.
+Suga failed to capitalise on delivering the Olympics for the nation stricken by COVID-19, as a fresh wave of infections has forced the government to declare a fourth state of emergency in most of the country amid a sluggish vaccination rollout.

 "That man has ears that don't hear much, but his eyes are exceptionally strong.
 Or perhaps he just sees what he wants to see."
 The comments were among the most trending topics on Japanese Twitter.
 Chief Cabinet Secretary Katsunobu Kato did not comment on the statements at his regular morning news conference.